- Gonorrhea is a sexually transmitted infection (STI) that is spread through oral, anal, and vaginal sex.

 Is there a cure for gonorrhea?

 YES.
 Gonorrhea infection is treated with antibiotics prescribed by your health care provider.
-The usual dose for uncomplicated infections of the cervix, urethra, or rectum is just one dose of two antibiotics: a shot of ceftriaxone, plus azithromycin, which is taken by mouth.
-If you treat gonorrhea early, it is usually cured with antibiotics.
+The usual dose for uncomplicated infections of the cervix, urethra, or rectum is just one If you treat gonorrhea early, it is usually cured with antibiotics.
 In recent years, bacteria that causes gonorrhea has become resistant to some antibiotics (the drug no longer kills the bacteria).
 This means it is even more important for people infected to take all of their medicine on time.
 The earlier gonorrhea is treated, the easier it is to cure.
 If the infection goes untreated, it can spread and cause a more serious infection, which will need a longer course of antibiotics.
 You may even need to be hospitalized to treat the infection.

 Is gonorrhea dangerous?